dawidsamolyk/Spotify-REST-Client/README.md

 localhost:8080/artists/Lemon?topTracksLimit=10&locale=DE_de
 ```

-For more examples for API's side please look at JUnit tests.
+For more examples from API's side please look at JUnit tests.

 ## Built With